wbond/oscrypto/docs/trust_list.md

 >          - 1.2.840.113635.100.1.16 (apple_code_signing) -> 1.3.6.1.5.5.7.3.3 (code_signing)
 >          - 1.2.840.113635.100.1.20 (apple_time_stamping) -> 1.3.6.1.5.5.7.3.8 (time_stamping)
 >          - 1.3.6.1.4.1.311.10.3.2 (microsoft_time_stamp_signing) -> 1.3.6.1.5.5.7.3.8 (time_stamping)
 >
+>     :param cert_callback:
+>         A callback that is called once for each certificate in the trust store.
+>         It should accept two parameters: an asn1crypto.x509.Certificate object,
+>         and a reason.
+The reason will be None if the certificate is being
+>         exported, otherwise it will be a unicode string of the reason it won't.
+>
 >     :raises:
 >         oscrypto.errors.CACertsError - when an error occurs exporting/locating certs